developmentseed/eoAPI/docs/src/intro.md

 ## 🌍 eoAPI: An Open-Source Community Project

 `eoAPI` is proudly open-source and driven by a dedicated community of contributors.
-We believe in the power of open collaboration and welcome anyone to contribute, discuss, and grow this tool with us.
+We believe in the power of open collaboration and welcome anyone to contribute, discuss, and grow this tool.
 Join the conversations on [GitHub Discussions](https://github.com/developmentseed/eoAPI/discussions) and make a difference in the Earth Observation realm.

 ---